Loading...

 But here, the distance traveled is the circumference of one-quarter of a circle of radius $12$ meters, so $L=\frac 14 (2\pi r)=\frac{\pi r}{2}$. \begin{align*} speed&=\frac{distance}{\text{time elapsed}}\\\\&=\frac{\pi r/2}{time}\\\\&=\frac{\pi\times (12/2)}{1.6}\\\\&=11.8\quad {\rm m/s}\end{align*} Because the child is moving around a portion of a circular path, centripetal acceleration is applied to the child, whose magnitude is $a_c=v^2/r$. \[a_c=\frac{v^2}{r}=\frac{(11.8)^2}{12}=11.6\quad{\rm \frac{m}{s^2}}\] The net force is also found using Newton's second law of motion as $F_{net}=ma_c$. \[F_{net}=ma_c=35\times 11.6=406\quad {\rm N}\]

-Problem (10): A ball of mass 2 kg is attached to a rope having a breaking strength of 1500 N and is whirled around a horizontal circle with a radius of 85 cm.
+Problem (7): A ball of mass 2 kg is attached to a rope having a breaking strength of 1500 N and is whirled around a horizontal circle with a radius of 85 cm.
 Calculate the maximum speed that the ball can have.

-Solution: There is a circular motion, so the only radially inward force that acted upon the ball is a centripetal force whose magnitude is $F_c=mv^2/r$ where $r$ is the radius of the circular path.
+Solution: There is a circular motion, so the only radially inward force that acts upon the ball is a centripetal force whose magnitude is $F_c=mv^2/r$ where $r$ is the radius of the circular path.

 Putting everything into this equation and solving for the unknown velocity, we have \[v=\sqrt{\frac{rF_c}{m}}=\sqrt{\frac{0.85\times 1500}{2}}=25.25\,{\rm \frac{m}{s}}\]

-The following circular motion questions are helpful for the AP physics exam.
+The following circular motion questions are helpful for the AP Physics exam.

-Problem (11): The speed of a 515-kg roller-coaster at the bottom of a loop of radius 10 m is 20 m/s.
+Problem (8): The speed of a 515-kg roller-coaster at the bottom of a loop of radius 10 m is 20 m/s.
 Find the net vertical force pushing up on the object at this point of the circular path.

 Solution: Note that because of gravity, the speed of the object changes at each point of the track, so the object is not undergoing uniform circular motion.
 Nonetheless, we can use the centripetal acceleration formula to find the velocity at each point along the circle.

-Applying Newton's second law in this direction (by choosing upward as the positive direction since acceleration at this point is upward), we have \begin{align*} F_c-mg&=\frac{mv^2}{r}\\\\ \Rightarrow F_c &=mg+\frac{mv^2}{r}\\\\&=(515)(10)+\frac{515\times (20)^2}{10}\\\\&=25750\quad {\rm N}\end{align*}
+Applying Newton's second law in this direction (by choosing upward as the positive direction since acceleration at this point is upward), we have: \begin{align*} T-mg&=\frac{mv^2}{r}\\\\ \Rightarrow T &=mg+\frac{mv^2}{r}\\\\&=(515)(10)+\frac{515\times (20)^2}{10}\\\\&=25750\quad {\rm N}\end{align*} Therefore, the tension force at the bottom of the circular track is approximately 25750 N.

-Problem (12): A 2000-kg car is moving around a curve with a radius of 200 m at a speed of 25 m/s.
+Problem (9): A 2000-kg car is moving around a curve with a radius of 200 m at a speed of 25 m/s.
 Calculate

 (a) The centripetal acceleration of the car.